 If you can recall from our earlier feature and also from the beginning of this article, there is still one last thing related to pedalboards that we need to discuss: Buffered vs true-bypass pedals.
 We’ll get to that shortly.

 To get your guitar pedals in order, you’re still going to need a pedal board.
-Take a look at some of these:
+Take a look at the Gator board below: